 "Carl," I said, "I don't know if you remember me.
 I am ..."

 "Michael," he said, putting me at ease.
 "Of course, I remember you."

 We exchanged pleasantries.
 He told me that he is thinking of retirement.
 I told him that I now was a bureaucrat at Podunk University.
-He told me that he is spending a lot of time in Florida.
-I told him that I had remarried.
 He told me that he is still trying to put students out into the world that do things competently.
 I asked him how that was working out.